 White Borscht

-A white borscht doesn't likely have beets in it.
-White borscht will typically have a sour taste, likely from vinegar or something similar.
-It is important to understand that fermentation was a big part of food prior to modern refrigeration.
+A white borscht doesn’t likely have beets in it.
+White borscht typically has a sour taste, likely due to the addition of vinegar or a similar ingredient.
+It is essential to understand that fermentation played a crucial role in food preparation before the advent of modern refrigeration.
 Some pickles, kimchi, sauerkraut were all the product of things starting to spoil and it was learned ways to make them enjoyable.

-In white borscht the soup will have that sour taste, that traditionaly would come from some fermentation process that was used as part of the recipe creation.
-White borscht would likely have this sour enhanced broth that would be served over some meat, maybe sausage, vegetables, maybe even hard boiled eggs.
+In white borscht, the soup will have a sour taste, which traditionally comes from a fermentation process used in the recipe creation.
+White borscht would likely feature a sour, enhanced broth served over meat, such as sausage, accompanied by vegetables, and possibly even hard-boiled eggs.

-The broth would be a clear or clowdy broth, however, it wouldn't contain beets as in a classic beet borscht.
+The broth would be either clear or cloudy.
+However, it wouldn’t contain beets as in a classic beet borscht.

 Borscht